andyashall/getRedditPosts/README.md

-# Reddit Command line reader in Haskell
+# Reddit command line reader in Haskell

+Read post titles and comments in the command window

 ## Goal
 1. [x] Filter the response to show only the n / title of the posts